TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

     -- `Official documentation <https://symfony.com/doc/current/service_container/alias_private.html>`_ for public and private services.

-Direct access includes instantiation via :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
+Direct access includes instantiation via :php:`GeneralUtility::makeInstance()` with constructor arguments.

-This means every class that should make use of dependency injection and is not instantiated via injection itself but by e.g. :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` have to be marked as public.
-Some examples for this are:
+This means every class that needs dependency injection and is retrieved directly, e.g. using :php:`GeneralUtility::makeInstance()` must be marked as public.

+Any other class which needs dependency injection and is retrieved by dependency injection itself can be private.

+Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public since they are retrieved using :php:`GeneralUtility::makeInstance()`.

+More examples for classes which must be marked as public:

-* User Functions
+* User functions
-* Non-Extbase Controllers
+* Non-Extbase controllers
-* Classes registered in Hooks
+* Classes registered in hooks
 * Authentication services
-* DataProcessors
+* Fluid data processors

-For such classes an extension can override the global :yaml:`public: false` configuration in the :file:`Configuration/Services.yaml` for each class.
+For such classes an extension can override the global :yaml:`public: false` configuration in the :file:`Configuration/Services.yaml` for each affected class.

 .. code-block:: yaml